Facts about Pat Robertson

 Pat Robertson Biography

-As host of the CBN’s long-running religious magazine show The 700 Club, he has been an outspoken proponent of conservative politics and evangelical Christianity in America.
+Pat Robertson was the founder, chairman and prominent public face of the Christian Broadcasting Network (CBN).
+One of America’s leading televangelists, he also became a leading figure in American politics.
+As host of the CBN’s long-running religious magazine show The 700 Club, he was an outspoken proponent of conservative politics and evangelical Christianity in America.

-Robertson graduated from Washington and Lee university in 1950, served in the Marines during the Korean War, then earned a law degree from Yale (1955) and a masters degree from the New York Theological Seminary (1959).
+Pat Robertson graduated from Washington and Lee University in 1950.
+He served in the Marines during the Korean War, then earned a law degree from Yale (1955) and a masters degree from the New York Theological Seminary (1959).

 He ran for the Republican nomination for U.S. president in 1988 (a race eventually won by George Bush the elder) and the next year founded the Christian Coalition, a political organization widely credited with increasing the power of conservative Christians in American politics.